 Wide Receiver vs. Cornerback Matchup Analysis: Divisional Round

-Below is a chart detailing each wide receiver versus cornerback matchup for the Divisional Round: target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
-The most important column is the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+Below is a chart detailing each wide receiver versus cornerback matchup for the Divisional Round, target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
+Keep in mind, it's the playoffs, so the defenses are better, however, that doesn't mean there isn't a matchup or two we can exploit.
+The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).

 Divisional Round Wide Receiver vs. Cornerback Matchups

 Note: An asterisk (*) indicates WR or CB plays outside in two-wide sets.
 N' in the Upgrade/Downgrade (+/-) column indicates neutral matchup.
 Click header to sort.
 Outside of shadow situations, LWRs and RWRs generally match up with both outside cornerbacks over the course of a game, as almost every wide receivers moves around the offensive formation to varying degrees, and almost every defense plays zone coverage on at least half of its snaps.

 M/U = aFPA ranking vs. WR.
 Tar % = targets per snap in coverage.
 C% = catch rate allowed.
 YPR = yards per reception allowed.
 YPT = yards per target allowed.
 FP/T = PPR fantasy points per target allowed.

 - Highest Scoring Lineup + Top Available Players w/ LeagueSync